RomaKulyk/project-running_app/backlog.rst

 (using Rainbow CSV extendion in Visual Studio and "Align CSV Columns with whitespaces" option it breaks how the functions work.)

-TO-DO_16 - create a shortcat to run the app.
+TO-DO_16 - create a shortcut to run the app - DONE

-TO-DO_17 - update input_data method for different users to have different running_data.csv file

 TO-DO_18 - update existing functions:calculate_total_time,
 calculate_total_distance, calculate_average_temp to add possibility to